infinitymdm/cs5783project/ieee/main.typ

 performing denoising operations in latent space rather than pixel space.
 This significantly reduces the computational resources required for training when compared to diffusion models which operate on pixel space representations.
-At the time of publication, latent diffusion models (LDMs) offered state-of-the-art image inpainting and provided competitive capabilities for unconditional image generation, generative upscaling, and scene synthesis from input images with labeled regions.
+At the time of publication, latent diffusion models (LDMs) offered state-of-the-art image inpainting and provided comp\etitive capabilities for unconditional image generation, generative upscaling, and scene synthesis from input images with labeled regions.
 In this paper we test only the image generation capabilities of LDMs.